danilkolikov/fsfc/README.rst

     Proceedings of the 16th ACM SIGKDD international conference on Knowledge discovery and data mining.
 ACM, 2010.
 - Huang, Joshua Zhexue, et al. "Automated variable weighting in k-means type clustering."
     IEEE Transactions on Pattern Analysis and Machine Intelligence 27.5 (2005): 657-668.
+- Li, Yanjun, Congnan Luo, and Soon M. Chung.
+"Text clustering with feature selection by using statistical data."
+    IEEE Transactions on knowledge and Data Engineering 20.5 (2008): 641-652.